tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/remake.md

   - /remake
 ---
 # Overview
-When working on complex projects that contain several datasets and scripts to be run, it can get quite tedious to keep track of the order of running scripts or check if certain scripts need to be executed again to keep up-to-date.
-In this regard, [`Make`](https://tilburgsciencehub.com/learn/makefiles/?utm_campaign=referral-short) is a great tool to automate the execution of the entire workflow with a single command, making it reproducible.

-However, `make` can still be somewhat opaque when it comes to diagnostics.
-This is where the debugger `remake` comes in handy.
-Whenever you run into issues while running make, switching to `remake` is helpful as it provides extensive error information to then debug your workflow quickly.
+[`Make`](https://tilburgsciencehub.com/learn/makefiles/?utm_campaign=referral-short) is a useful tool for automating the execution of scripts and managing datasets in a complex project.
+However, diagnosing errors in the workflow can be challenging with `make`.
+To address this issue, the debugger `remake` can be used to provide extensive error information, facilitating the debugging process and helping to ensure that the project runs smoothly.

-## Steps to debugging
+# Steps to debugging

 To illustrate the steps to debugging with `remake` we will use an example workflow with the following directory structure.

-Now suppose the files `cleaned_listings.csv` and `cleaned_listings1.csv` were created after running the `cleaning.
-R` were not saved in the temp folder.
-The files in the output folder are dependent on these files in the temp folder which will result in an error while executing make.
-Let’s see how `remake` helps spot this bug in the workflow easily.
+{{% cta-primary-center "Go to the GitHub Repository now" "https://github.com/srosh2000/Airbnb_Superhosts.git" %}}

 {{% codeblock %}}